internet-of-plants/blog/_posts/2015-03-29-workshop-guide.md

     export BOARD=samr21-xpro &&
         make flash

-The CMSIS-DAP interface for flashing and debugging [is quite slow](http://sourceforge.net/p/openocd/mailman/message/32496519/) (should be around 2KiB/s).
+The CMSIS-DAP interface for flashing and debugging [is quite slow](http://sourceforge.net/p/openocd/mailman/message/32496519/) (should be around 3-5KiB/s).
 So when flashing, you might need to wait a little longer.
 You can also apply an [OpenOCD patch](http://openocd.zylin.com/#/c/2356/) that increases flashing speed by 50-100%.
 {: .alert .alert-warning }

 `make flash` flashes and subsequently resets the board, causing the application to run.
-For our hello world example it should result in the following output being shown in the terminal window in which `make term` was executed:
+For our hello world example it should result in the same output you've already seen in the native version of the application.

-    INFO # kernel_init(): This is RIOT!
-(Version: 2014.12-285-gfe295)
-    INFO # kernel_init(): jumping into first task...
-    INFO # Hello World!
-    INFO # You are running RIOT on a(n) samr21-xpro board.
-    INFO # This board features a(n) samd21 MCU.
-{: .wide }
+You can play around with the application, send messages to the other workshop participants over UDP and see if their messages arrive on your board!

-## adding your own code
+## Adding your own code

 Now that you're familiar with RIOT, it's time to add your own code.
 At the end of this tutorial, you'll have built a distributed chat application which lets you communicate with the other workshop participants.
 All chat messages will be sent over CoAP, and the resource the CoAP messages are targeting determines the chat channel you're in.

 ### ``nick``: add your own shell command

-**Goal:** Create a shell command ``nick <nickname>`` which lets you set your nickname. {: .alert .alert-info }
+**Goal:** Create a shell command ``nick <nickname>`` which lets you set your nickname.
+{: .alert .alert-info }

-RIOT has a rudimentary shell implementation which can be extended with your own commands.
+RIOT has a shell implementation which can be extended with your own commands.
 To do this, you'll have to extend the ``shell_commands[]`` array with your own ``shell_command_t``, which is defined as follows:

     :c:
     /**